chuckstack/chuckstack.github.io/src-ls/stack-local.md

 Let's discuss how to get started supporting your local community.

 1. Begin by identifying someone in your local community to champion this effort.
-1. Determine how you with to start:
+1. Determine how you wish to start:
     1. [Technology co-op](#technology-co-op)
     1. [Founding organization(s)](#pick-your-founding-organization)
     1. Both